STAMP-project/pitest-descartes/README.md

 ### `empty` mutation operator

 This is a special operator which targets methods that return arrays.
 It replaces the entire body with a `return` statement that produces an empty array of the corresponding type.
-For example, te following class:
+For example, the following class:

 ``` java
 class A {